 - All individual players must be registered for their team on the league website.

 - Payment - Throughout the registration process for each season, payment deadlines are made clear.
 By registering a team for the DC Premier League, team captains commit to covering the full team fee, either through individual player payments or paying the full team fee up front.
 Any individual player's dues not been paid will be the responsibility of the team captain.

 - Player Refunds - If a player has signed up for a season and cannot participate, due to injury or change in availability, District Sports will honor refund requests made before the start of league play.
 In the case that a player is refunded, the portion of the team fee he or she was responsible for covering must still be paid, either by a replacement player or an existing roster member such as the captain.
 Ultimately, any fees not paid due to refunds given are the responsibility of the team captain.

 - Size - Teams may carry up to 30 players on their roster.

 - All changes to rosters must be made by 3:00 PM (Eastern) on the immediate Friday before any Saturday or Sunday match, in order for a player to be eligible for participation.
 Players added to teams after 3:00 PM on Friday will not appear on any roster for that weekend's games.

 - Players may be added to rosters up until the third week of the new season, at which point team rosters are frozen.
-Should a player need to be replaced on the roster after the third game due to injury, team captains must contact league officials directly to make any changes.
-Players who are replaced due to injury will not be allowed to rejoin later in the season.
+Should a player need to be dropped from the roster after the third game, they must be immediately replaced with a new player.
+Captains must reach out to league officials via email to make these changes.
+Players who are dropped will not be allowed to rejoin their roster later in the season.
 No changes will be allowed after the final regular season game, regardless of injuries.